The Honest BetOnline Poker Review

 - Request a payout from the poker room back to your wallet by getting your wallet’s latest receiving address

-- BetOnline Poker sends your funds within 24 hours.
+- BetOnline Poker says they’ll send your funds within 24 hours.
+I’ve had my Bitcoin literally in as little as 4 minutes.

 - Sell your Bitcoin to the exchange, who will then credit your bank directly at the current market rate